LambdaIITH/cab-sharing-portal/backend/README.md

 Instructions to Start the Backend:

 1. In this directory, run `poetry install`.
 This will install the required dependencies.
-2. Then, run `poetry shell` to enter the poetry virtual environment
+2. Then, run `poetry shell` to enter the poetry virtual environment.
 3. Inside the shell, run `uvicorn main:app --reload`

+Other Requirements:

+One must st the required configurations in a .env file for the routes to properly function A sample env.example file has been provided for the same

+#### Commit Guidelines